theztefan/ghas-alert-mapper/README.md

 - `report_file`: The path to the report file that contains the results of the action.
 This file will be in the `reports` directory of the repository.
+- `has_errors`: Boolean value (`true`/`false`) indicating whether any errors
+  occurred during the execution of the action.
+- `error_messages`: Comma-separated list of error messages that occurred during execution.
+Useful for debugging and understanding what went wrong.
+- `error_count`: Number of errors that occurred during execution.

 ## How does it work?